-The Peek-a-Boo Pouch {free sewing pattern}
+The Peek-a-Boo Pouch: free sewing pattern

 |

 Sew a darling snap pouch with vinyl pockets on the inside for first aid items, toiletries, cosmetics, or anything else!
 Don’t be fooled because this project is sewn with vinyl.
 It’s very easy!
-And I even have a video to show you how.
-I LOVE this handy pouch!

 It’s Sew Easy TV asked me to share a how-to tutorial for this pattern on their show!
 You can see it on YouTube.